JohnCoene/javascript-for-r/_book/4-16-shiny-input.md

 ## Generate Input HTML {#shiny-input-html}

-Let us start with the R function to be used in the shiny UI.
+Let us start with the R function to be used in the Shiny UI.
 The `<input>` it generates bears a `switchInput` class, which will be used to identify all switch inputs from JavaScript, this was also done in the custom output.
 The function accepts an `id` argument; this is also common across all inputs and outputs as a unique identifier is required in order to retrieve the input JavaScript-side.

 ```r
 # app.R